 - 5.3.1.
-Before each meeting of the Board of Directors a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chairman, or by an Officer of the Trust authorised by the Chairman to sign on his behalf, shall be delivered to every Director, or sent by post to the usual place of residence of every Director or sent electronically, so as to be available to him at least ten (10) Working Days before the meeting save in the case of emergencies.
+Before each meeting of the Board of Directors a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chair, or by an Officer of the Trust authorised by the Chair to sign on their behalf, shall be delivered to every Director electronically, so as to be available to them at least ten (10) Working Days before the meeting save in the case of emergencies.
 Lack of service of the notice on any Director shall not affect the validity of a meeting subject to SO 5.3.3. - 5.3.2.
 Before a public meeting of the Board of Directors, a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed at the Trust's Headquarters and shall be advertised on the Trust's website at least then (10) Working Days before the meeting, save in the case of emergencies. - 5.3.3.
 Want of service of the notice on any member of the Board of Directors shall not affect the validity of a meeting but failure to serve such a notice on more than three (3) Directors will invalidate the meeting.
 A notice of the meeting shall be presumed to have been served one day after posting or, in the case of a notice sent electronically, on the date of transmission. - 5.3.4.
-In the case of a meeting called by the Directors in default of the Chairman, in accordance with SO 5.2.2 above, the notice shall be signed by those Directors and no business shall be transacted at the meeting other than that specified in the notice. - 5.3.5.
+In the case of a meeting called by the Directors in default of the Chair, in accordance with SO 5.2.2 above, the notice shall be signed by those

+- Directors and no business shall be transacted at the meeting other than that specified in the notice. - 5.3.5.
 In the event of an emergency giving rise to the need for an immediate meeting, failure to comply with the notice periods referred to in SOs 5.3.1 to 5.3.3 shall not prevent the calling of such a meeting without the requisite ten (10) Working Days notice provided that every effort is made to make personal contact with every Director who is not absent from the United Kingdom and the agenda for the meeting is restricted to matters arising in that emergency.